hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

 }
 ```

-This operation returns the merged Patient resource.
+This operation returns the merged Golden Resource (`toGoldenResourceId`).

 # Querying The MDM

+## Querying the Patient Resource

 When MDM is enabled, the [$match operation](http://hl7.org/fhir/patient-operation-match.html) will be enabled on the JPA Server.

-This operation allows a Patient resource to be submitted to the endpoint, and the system will attempt to find and return any Patient
-resources that match it according to the matching rules.
-The response includes a search score field that is calculated by averaging the
-number of matched rules against total rules checked for the Patient resource.
+This operation allows a Patient resource to be submitted to the endpoint, and the system will attempt to find and return any Patient resources that match it according to the matching rules.
+The response includes a search score field that is calculated by averaging the number of matched rules against total rules checked for the Patient resource.
 Appropriate match grade extension is also included.

 For example, the following request may be submitted: